armory/webinar/spinnaker-in-30-minutes/02-install-spinnaker.md

 ```

 Create S3 bucket (via UI):
-armory-webinar-20190329
+* Bucket Name: armory-webinar-YYYYMMDD
-keep all versions of object in the same buket
+* keep all versions of object in the same bucket
-automatically encrypt
+* automatically encrypt

 Services > IAM
-Users
+* Users
-Create user
+* Create user: armory-webinar-YYYYMMDD-user
-armory-webinar-20190329-user
-programmatic access
+* programmatic access
-permissions:
+* permissions:
-no permissions
+  * no permissions

 1. grab access key and secret access key (will have to erase this later)

-1. go to user
+2. go to user
-1. add inline permissions, JSON
+3. add inline permissions, in order to give the user permissions to the s3 bucket we just created.

 ```json
 {